A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Horndeski Gravity

-The best current constraint on $\aMzero$ from GW dark sirens for the $\Omega_\Lambda$ parametrisation is $\aMzero = 1.5^{+2.2}_{-2.1}$ \cite{Chen:2023wpj} (with similar results found by \cite{Leyde:2022orh} and \cite{Mancarella:2022cgn}), while the most relevant up to date constraint is the DESI result of $\aMzero = 0.98 \pm 0.89$ (68\% confidence level) \cite{DESI:2024yrg}, obtained marginalising over other $\alpha_{\rm B}$.
+As mentioned above, current GW constraints on $\aMzero$ come from dark sirens.
+For the $\Omega_\Lambda$ parametrisation we will compare our findings to $\aMzero = 1.5^{+2.2}_{-2.1}$ {\cite{Chen:2023wpj}} and the DESI result of $\aMzero = 0.98 \pm 0.89$ (68\% confidence level) {\cite{DESI:2024yrg}}, which was obtained marginalising over other $\alpha_{\rm B}$.
 As for the tensor speed excess term, $|\aT| \lesssim 10^{-15}$ \cite{LIGOScientific:2017zic} as previously mentioned.
 Despite this constraint having been obtained under the assumption of a non-evolving $\aT$, it can be used as a prior in our case since $\aT(z)$ can be approximated to a constant at very low redshifts (as we will see in a moment).
 GR is recovered when these functions are set to zero.